shankar1729/qimpy/docs/source/tutorials/solids/metals.rst

 Metals
 ======

-Silicon, the crystalline solid we have worked with is a semiconductor with a band gap which we identified in the tutorials on :doc:`band_structures` calculations.
+Silicon, the crystalline solid we have worked with is a semiconductor with a band gap which we identified in the tutorials in :doc:`band_structures`.
 This gap clearly demarcates occupied states from unoccupied states for all k-points, so electron 'fillings' are straightforward: the lowest (nElectrons/2) bands of all k-points are filled, and the remaining are empty.
 This is no longer true for metals, where one or more bands are partially filled, and these fillings (or occupation factors) must be optimized self-consistently.
 This tutorial introduces such a calculation for platinum.

-Platinum is a face-centered cubic metal with a cubic lattice constant of 3.92 Angstroms (7.41 bohrs), which we can specify easily in the input file Pt.in:
+Platinum is a face-centered cubic metal with a cubic lattice constant of 3.92 Angstroms (7.41 bohrs), which we can specify easily in the input file Pt.yaml:

 .. code-block:: yaml